The history of Creighton's swimming pool

 The space formerly occupied by the Kiewit Fitness Center pool is getting a new look.

-Over the spring and summer, the pool — closed since 2008 — will be converted to a newly reimagined fitness area, nearly three times the size of the current space.
+Over the summer, the pool — closed since 2008 — will be converted to a newly reimagined fitness area, nearly three times the size of the current space.
 All exercise equipment in the Rasmussen Center will soon be moved into the KFC, consolidating Creighton fitness into a single facility.

 The upgrade is the latest in a long line of changes to keep the KFC as good as new.
 For nearly 50 years, the KFC has been one of the most popular spots on campus, with tens of thousands of students, faculty and staff using its courts, track, weights, nets, hoops and, for a time, its swimming pool.